Thames to Paeroa

-- DOGS ARE NOT PERMITTED on this section of the Rail Trail except where the trail intersects the urban areas of Thames and Paeroa.
+- Dogs are not permitted on this section, except where the trail intersects the urban areas of Thames and Paeroa.

-- Thames – rich in pioneering and gold-mining history.
+- Thames township, rich in pioneering and gold-mining history

-- Rural Tranquillity with views of the Hauraki Plains and the Coromandel Ranges.
+- Rural tranquility and views of the Hauraki Plains and Coromandel Ranges

-- Visit the famous in New Zealand "L&P" bottle
+- Visit the giant famous in New Zealand L&P Bottle

 Thames to Paeroa

 Pedlars Motel - Paeroa

 Pedlars Motel is situated right on the edge of the Hauraki Rail Trail in the heart of Paeroa.

 Lady Bowen Bed and Breakfast